FreeLanguageTools/vocabsieve/README.md

 The easiest method is to download an AppImage from for a release from the Releases tab on the right.
 You may also download an AppImage for a nightly build on the [CI artifacts page](https://ci.appveyor.com/project/1over137/vocabsieve/build/artifacts).

-Alternatively, users should simply use `pip3` to install VocabSieve: `pip3 install --user vocabsieve`.
+Alternatively, users should simply use `pip3` to install VocabSieve: `pip3 install --user -U vocabsieve`.
 Depends on your system, you may need to install `gcc` and `liblzo2` with headers.

-Ubuntu: `apt install liblzo2-dev zlib1g-dev python3-pip python3-pyqt5`, then `pip3 install --user vocabsieve`
+Ubuntu: `apt install liblzo2-dev zlib1g-dev python3-pip python3-pyqt5`, then `pip3 install --user -U vocabsieve`

 This should install an executable and a desktop icon and behave like any other GUI application you may have.